abutunde/Youtube-data-analysis-project/README.md

    - Target optimal video durations that align with audience preferences.

 2. **Leverage Popular Tags:**
-   - Use engaging tags such as 'hindi songs', 'latest songs', 'vaaste lyrics', 'Dilbar', and 'High rated gabru' to improve visibility and attract a larger audience.
+   - Use engaging tags such as 'Hindi songs', 'latest songs', 'vaaste lyrics', 'Dilbar', and 'High rated gabru' to improve visibility and attract a larger audience.

 3. **Promote Interaction:**
    - Actively encourage viewers to like and comment on videos to boost engagement.